dbmcclain/Lisp-Actors/README.md

 So next up on flow control, maybe we should implement an Actors equivalent to CATCH/THROW?
 Since there is no shared dynamic state among Actor participants, what would CATCH actually do?
 It is even more befuddling in light of Transactional behaviors.

 One distinction between Actors and Scheme Continuations is that Actors have the ability to morph their behavior and state with BECOME, while a Continuation typically does not.
 We take advantage of this in the TimedService constructed for the worker Actor, where we interpose the actual customer with a Gated unwind Actor.
 That GATE is a ONCE block that forwards only one message before turning itself into SINK.
+A response will come, either from the worker chain, or from the timeout timer.
+But only one of them will pass along to the interposed unwinding customer, and then back to the original customer.

-We can do this because of the magic of _Indirection_.
+We can do BECOME because of the magic of _Indirection_.
 An Actor is a wrapper surrounding a behavior functional closure.
 We can modify that closure without altering the identity of the Actor.
 But since Scheme Continuations are direct entities, one cannot similarly mutate a Continuation.